Newcastle Library Launches Free Coding Clubs

 Key takeaways

-- - Newcastle City Library introduced weekly coding clubs for children and teens.
+- |- - Newcastle City Library introduced weekly coding clubs for children and teens. - Volunteers from local tech firms mentor participants on programming and robotics. - Parents and educators praise the initiative for improving digital literacy.

 To kick off 2025, Newcastle City Library unveiled a series of free coding clubs aimed at children and teenagers.
 Every Saturday, the library opens its doors to budding programmers eager to learn everything from basic HTML to building simple robots.
 The programme is run by volunteers from local tech companies who donate their time to mentor participants.